mvicens/typrod/README.md

 </form>
 ```

 Well, you are taking built the visual montage, nice, but you cannot manage the logic yet.
-To achieve it, you must to use a 2nd attribute...
+To achieve it, you must to use a 2nd attribute…

 ```diff
 -	<form tpd-data="data"></form>
 +	<form tpd-data="data" tpd-values="values"></form>
 ```

-... with an object like:
+… with an object like:

 ```js
 {